azadprajapat/azadprajapat/README.md

 💡 &nbsp;Mission-driven Software developer with a passion for innovative tech applications and Research.
 🎓 &nbsp;I'm currently working as Software Developer at Walmart Global Tech India.
-🌱 &nbsp;I'm on track for learning more about Scalable System Design, Cyber Security, Artificial Intelligence.
+🌱 &nbsp;I'm on track for learning more about Quantum computing, Cyber Security, Artificial Intelligence.
 💬 &nbsp;Feel free to reach out to me just for some interesting discussion.
 ✉️ &nbsp;You can shoot me an email at azadprajapat4@gmail.com!
 I'll try to respond as soon as I can.